RevealBi/Documentation/en/web/adding-data-sources/excel-file.md

 >
 > * With subfolder - `RVLocalFileDataSourceItem.Uri = "local:/SubFolder/FileName.xlsx"`

-**Step 5** - Create a new instance of the `RVExcelDataSourceItem` object and pass the `RVLocalFileDataSourceItem` instance you created in the previous step as an argument in the object contructor.
+**Step 5** - Create a new instance of the `RVExcelDataSourceItem` object and pass the `RVLocalFileDataSourceItem` instance you created in the previous step as an argument in the object constructor.
 Set the `Title` property to a string which describes the data within the Excel file.

 Finally, add the `RVExcelDataSourceItem` object to the data source items array in the `callback`.